 The improvements to Pattaya’s infrastructure along with the new exciting commercial developments such as the Terminal 21 that is coming to North Pattaya Road and Tesco at Mapbrachan means that the city is becoming increasingly attractive to both Thai and foreign investors.
 There are bright things expected in the future and with the constant speculation regarding casinos coming to the area, now appears to be the right time to invest.

-Close to Mabprachan Lake, an amazing 6 bedroom villa in Santa Maria village with an excellent price
+Close to Mabprachan Lake, an amazing 4 bedroom villa for rent in Santa Maria village